Suifenhe–Grodekovo shuttle train

+As of March 2026, tickets are sold on-site.
+Train 402 takes 103 Chinese yuan; while Train 401 takes in Russian Rubles equivalent to 14.9 Swiss francs (around 1,500 rubles, depending on the exchange rate) and by default, passengers are required to pay an additional 100 rubles for insurance.

 Operation mode

-The train operates daily with a scheduled journey time of 1 hour and 30 minutes.
+The train operates daily with a scheduled journey time of 1 hour and 30 minutes or so.
 However, due to the route's numerous curves and small curve radii, the train runs at a relatively low speed—typically below 40 km/h.
 Additionally, frequent stops to yield to freight trains often result in delays of 40 minutes to an hour.

-The train is hauled by a single diesel locomotive and usually consists of six hard-seat coaches.
-Extra coaches may be added depending on passenger demand, but the total number of cars must not exceed eleven.
+The train is hauled by a single diesel locomotive and usually consists of 6 hard-seat coaches.
+Extra coaches may be added depending on passenger demand, but the total number of cars must not exceed 11.

+After resuming service on December 15, 2024, the train was reorganized to operate with 4 hard-seat coaches, among which only coach No. 2 and No. 3 were open for ticket sales to the public.
+Several months later, the locomotive was changed from the DF8 type to the DF4D type.
+On September 27, 2025, the newly built line on the Chinese side was officially put into operation, which “straightened” the existing mountain‑bypassing line that had been in service for more than 120 years, reducing train delays to within 30 minutes.

 In addition to the train attendants, the train is staffed with both a chief and deputy for each key role, including the train captain, locomotive driver, and rolling stock inspector.
 Upon arrival at Grodekovo Station, only the chief and deputy train captains are permitted to disembark, and they may only conduct work-related activities within a designated area—always accompanied by one another.
 As there are no police officers assigned on board, border security and escort duties are handled separately by Chinese and Russian border personnel within their respective jurisdictions.

 Beyond regular passenger transport, this train also serves a crucial function as a shuttle for Chinese and Russian railway personnel stationed at the international rail transit handover posts between Suifenhe and Grodekovo stations.